 - The African American Health Coalition (AAHC) is dedicated to reducing health disparities and promoting wellness for African Americans in Portland.

 - CARES Northwest (Child Abuse Response and Evaluation Services) is a consortium among four health organizations: The Randall Children's Hospital at Legacy Emanuel, Kaiser Permanente, OHSU-Doernbecher Children's Hospital and Providence Health & Services.
 Legacy serves as the employer and donates the infrastructure.

 - Northwest Parish Nurse Ministries trains parish nurses — who link healthcare organizations and the community - to provide case management and triage in local parishes.

 - Hands on Portland connects volunteers with more than 500 nonprofit organizations in the Portland metropolitan area.

 - Rent-free office space for community health and service organizations such as Overton Place, Store-to-Door, Brain Injury Support Association, Parkinson's Resources of Oregon, the Alzheimer's Association, Oregon Lions Eyebank and Lutheran Synod.

-- Senior & Disabled Transportation -- Legacy funds transportation for seniors and the disables in our Good Samaritan, Meridian Park and Mount Hood service areas.
+- Senior & Disabled Transportation — Legacy funds transportation for seniors and the disabled in our Legacy Good Samaritan, Legacy Meridian Park and Legacy Mount Hood service areas.